nrfconnect/sdk-nrf/doc/nrf/ug_zigbee.rst

 .. zigbee_ug_intro_end

-See :ref:`zigbee_samples` for the list of available Zigbee samples.
+See also :ref:`zigbee_samples` for the list of available Zigbee samples and :ref:`lib_zigbee` for the list of available Zigbee libraries.

 .. toctree::
    :maxdepth: 1